Stopping at a Friend's Farmhouse by Meng Haoran

 First Couplet: "故人具鸡黍,邀我至田家。"

-Gùrén jù jī shǔ, yāo wǒ zhì tián jiā.
+Gù rén jù jī shǔ, yāo wǒ zhì tián jiā.

 Second Couplet: "绿树村边合,青山郭外斜。"

-Green trees close in on the village, / Blue hills slant beyond the city wall.
+Blue hills slant beyond the outer wall.

 Third Couplet: "开轩面场圃,把酒话桑麻。"

-Kāi xuān miàn cháng pǔ, bǎ jiǔ huà sāng má.
+Kāi xuān miàn chǎng pǔ, bǎ jiǔ huà sāng má.

 Fourth Couplet: "待到重阳日,还来就菊花。"

-Dài dào Chóngyáng rì, hái lái jiù jú huā.
+Dài dào chóng yáng rì, hái lái jiù jú huā.

-Holistic Appreciation
+Overall Appreciation

-Artistic Merits
+Artistic Features

-- The Ultimate Realm of Having "Nothing to Write About": The entire poem lacks dramatic conflict, emotional climax, or philosophical升华.
-It merely records an utterly ordinary visit to a farmhouse.
-Yet precisely this quality of having "nothing to write about" constitutes Meng Haoran's highest poetic achievement—when life itself is sufficiently complete, poetry need only present it faithfully.
+• The Ultimate State of "Nothing to Write About": The poem has no dramatic conflict, no emotional climax, no philosophical apotheosis.
+It merely records an utterly ordinary visit to a country friend.
+Yet this very "nothing to write about" is the highest achievement of Meng Haoran's art—when life itself is already sufficient, poetry needs only to present it as it is.

 Insights